-A mobile application is a software that can be downloaded, installed and executed on a mobile device, whether smartphone or tablet and that offers the user many services, whether for entertainment, productivity, among others.
-By having at hand an alternative to facilitate my daily tasks whether, for home, study or work, the mobile devices’ apps facilitate day-to-day tasks and allow me to do almost any activity anywhere.
+A mobile application is software that can be downloaded, installed, and executed on a mobile device, whether smartphone or tablet and that offers the user many services, whether for entertainment, productivity, among others.
+By having at hand an alternative to facilitate my daily tasks whether, for home, study, or work, the mobile devices’ apps facilitate day-to-day tasks and allow me to do almost any activity anywhere.

 Why use mobile apps?

 The trend of using mobile applications today has grown rapidly, making it easier for people to be in contact with others and consult information at any time overcoming the distance barrier and becoming the main tool to be connected to social networks, the Internet and business networks.
 The apps, increasingly important and are essential for our daily life by providing multiple functions that offer a user experience, efficient and more complete, by incorporating elements such as video, sound, images, text, geolocation, among others.